FCA Registered vs FCA Authorised: What’s the Difference?

 How Distos Helps

-Distos turns FCA Register data into an enriched, searchable database of UK regulated firms and people.
+Distos maintains a database of company data which it then cross references with FCA Register verified data into an enriched, searchable database of UK regulated finance firms and people.

-Instead of manually checking individual records one by one, teams can use Distos to search, segment and monitor the FCA market using structured regulatory and commercial data.
+Instead of manually checking individual records one by one, teams can use Distos to search, segment and monitor financial services firms using structured regulatory and commercial data.

 That means you can move beyond basic labels like “registered” or “authorised” and understand the more useful picture: